hvarolerdem/tds/README.md

-# This repo will be used for Medium articles.
+# This repo will be used for my Medium articles.